Piotr Gliński

 Piotr Tadeusz Gliński ([ˈpjɔtr ˈɡlʲiɲ.skʲi]; born 20 April 1954) is a Polish sociologist, professor, university lecturer and politician.
 He served as president of the Polish Sociological Association from 2005 to 2011.
 He was the nominee of Law and Justice for Prime Minister of Poland in 2012 and again in 2014.
-In the cabinet of Beata Szydło, he served as the First Deputy Prime Minister and the Minister of Culture and National Heritage.
-He continues to serve in his Ministry in the government of Mateusz Morawiecki.
+In the cabinet of Beata Szydło, he served as the First Deputy Prime Minister and the Minister of Culture and National Heritage. from 2015 to 2023. in the government of Mateusz Morawiecki.

 Early life and education

 Piotr Tadeusz Gliński was born in Warsaw on 20 April 1954.
 In 1973, he graduated from the Bolesław Prus High School in Warsaw.
 He studied at the Institute of Economic Sciences and the Institute of Sociology of the University of Warsaw, earning a master's degree in economics in 1978.
 He then completed doctoral studies in the Institute of Philosophy and Sociology of the Polish Academy of Sciences.
 In 1984, on the basis of Labor Economic Conditions Lifestyle: Urban Families in Poland in the Seventies, written under the direction of Andrzej Siciński, he received a Ph.D. degree in humanities.
 He received his habilitation at the Institute of Philosophy and Sociology in 1997 with a thesis entitled The Polish Greens: The Social Movement in Transition.